 Start by washing about 10 apples and quarter them.
 Make it easy on yourself by cutting out most of the core.
 If you are not using a steam juicer** then you can add them to a saucepan and cover with water, then bring to a boil and cook until the apples are soft.

 Tip: Although the instructions won't say so, I think hanging the tube lower than the stove top when the juice starts to flow makes the process easier.

 Tip: Wait the entire recommended amount of time.
 Juices start and stop often, so sit tight!
 It ain't over 'til it's over...

-The entire process takes up to 90 minutes.
-All you have to do is check the boiling water and make sure it doesn’t all boil up.
+The entire process takes up to 90 minutes or longer.
+All you have to do is check the boiling water and make sure it doesn't boil out.

 When the process is finished the apples can just sit and cool, making it easy to take off the peel.
 Reserve 1 cup apple juice and 1 cup steamed apples (mashed).
 If you boiled the apples, fish them out and do the same thing; filter the juice.

 Once the apples get going, start the raspberries.
 This assumes you have frozen berries like I do.
 Cook them for a good 60 minutes over medium - low heat.
 Pass them through a food mill and add them back to the pot.
 (Too bad I couldn't find mine.
 This took forever with a sifter!
 Tsk, tsk.
 We gotta stop living out of boxes.)

 Add the remaining ingredients: Apples, apple juice, lemon juice and sugar.
 Cook until the mixture sets, fill them jars and get ta cannin'.
 Process them in a water bath for 15 minutes.